Home

 Dry Rot: What Is It, And How Can It Harm Our Class C Motorhomes?

 Just say the words, "dry rot" to a Class C Motorhome owner, and you will send chills up their spine.
 Very seldom will you see this descriptive phrase and the phrase, "low cost" in the same sentence.
-Almost always if there is rotting of a motorhome's sub frame, it will put you back at least a couple thousand dollars... if you are lucky.
+Almost always if there is wood rot in a motorhome's sub frame, it will put you back at least a couple thousand dollars... if you are lucky.

 However, this need not be so.
-Recently, I performed a water damage repair on my Class C Motorhome.
-After completing this repair, I got some feedback about the subject of dry rot.
+Recently, I performed some wood repair caused by water damage on my Class C Motorhome.
+After completing this wood repair, I got some feedback about the subject of dry rot.
 It seems that there are various opinions and misconceptions out there on this topic.

 Some people are thinking that once this classical rotting condition occurs, it is just a matter of time before all the wood is consumed... supposedly, it will become brittle and turn to dust.
 Well, this is a yes and no situation and deserves a little bit of discussion.